 Question: Where will a tantric practitioner who does not reach a Pure Land go?

 Answer: One will simply be reborn according to the nature of one’s last thought.
 Again, this is why we should master the easiest method to enter Amituofo’s Pure Land, which offers the swiftest path to Buddhahood, as it is without any backsliding at all.
 Even though it is often said that the tantric path is the fastest path to Buddhahood, it is so only for already very skilled practitioners.
 This is why ALL Buddhas urge seeking birth in Amituofo’s Pure Land the most, including Sakyamuni Buddha – because this is the truly fastest path to Buddhahood for the vast majority who are not great practitioners yet.
-Even perfection of tantric practice is best facilitated through reaching Amituofo’s Pure Land, especially in this Dharma Ending Age, when most will become increasingly inferior practitioners.
+Even perfection of tantric practice is best facilitated through reaching Amituofo’s Pure Land, especially in this Dharma-Ending Age, when most will become increasingly inferior practitioners.

 Question: Are there differences in cultivating Bodhicitta, for one who has reached Amituofo’s Pure Land while residing there, versus one who returns to this Saha world?

 Answer: This is a false dichotomy, an unnecessary division of choice.
-Although Bodhicitta is not a must to enter Amituofo’s Pure Land, if we are very concerned about Bodhicitta, we should simply do our best to cultivate Bodhicitta now.
+Although Bodhicitta in the normal sense is not a must to enter Amituofo’s Pure Land, if we are very concerned about Bodhicitta, we should simply do our best to cultivate Bodhicitta now.
 This strengthens our practice to enter Amituofo’s Pure Land for a higher grade of Bodhisattva birth for faster spiritual advancement.
 There, our Bodhicitta will be fully cultivated, due to being able to see, via Amituofo’s empowerment, all beings in suffering clearly, to give rise to irreversible great compassion.
 In fact, such Bodhicitta is tremendously stronger than that of one remaining in this Saha World, who fails to see the scope of suffering in all the six realms clearly to be inspired sufficiently.
-Bodhicitta given rise to in this Saha World without going to Pure Land is liable to backslide due to being disheartened or distracted too, thus delaying progress to Buddhahood indefinitely.
+Bodhicitta given rise to in this Saha World without going to Pure Land is liable to backslide due to being disheartened or distracted too, thus delaying progress towards Buddhahood indefinitely.